Narrative Warfare

 Marc Andreessen-backed MTS turns X into a 24/7 influence stream

-The immediate move is the reported development itself.
-The civic question is what it changes in practice, who has the authority to carry it forward, and who has enough leverage to resist or redirect it.
+The core question is what changes in practice if this move advances, which authority can carry it forward, and who has enough leverage to resist or redirect it.

 Official process, institutional leverage, and repetition across powerful actors are the mechanism to watch.
 That mechanism matters because power often moves through process before it becomes visible as policy, spending, enforcement, or public burden.

-Watch the institution with authority over the next step.
+Next, watch the institution with authority over the next step.
 A board vote, agency decision, court filing, campaign disclosure, executive appointment, or budget change will say more than the loudest quote.

 LensNarrative Warfare